devJSQ/movie-recommendation-project/README.md

 System:
 We recommend the following movie for you:
-Movie name: The Lion King
+movie name: The Lion King
-Year: 1994
+year: 1994
 genre: Animated
 Rate: 8.5